This is life under coronavirus quarantine on a cruise ship, military base, in a hotel or at home - KTVZ

 Evans, who moved to Wuhan to play American football in a Chinese league, has maintained a positive outlook.
 Evacuees are staying in what he described as a “nice, comfortable hotel.”

-On Monday Evans ate eggs, potatoes, sausage and a muffin for breakfast.
-Sandwiches, pickle and chips were on the lunch menu.
+On Monday, Evans ate eggs, potatoes, sausage and a muffin for breakfast.
+Sandwiches, a pickle and chips were on the lunch menu.

 After dinner, everyone keeps to themselves and goes back to their rooms, he said.

-Note: Correction: A previous version of this story misstated the total number of coronavirus-related deaths worldwide.
-The number is now more than 900 deaths.